CryptoTutorial/binance-sniper-front-runner-bot-v2/README.md

-# binance-sniper-front-runner-bot-v2
+BNB CAKE Pancakeswap Front Running Bot Smart Contract

-No Download, easy to use sniper and front running bot for pancakeswap on binance smart chain.
+User Friendly, No Download, easy to deploy sniper smart contract and front running bot for pancakeswap on binance smart chain.

 Front-run smart contract deployment in Solidity which automatically locates any liquidity to a BSC token.
 Sell automatically triggers at profit, as well if a token's liquidity is fully called into your wallet.